Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us08/01.requirements-engineering/Readme.md

 >   "This type of vehicle can only be for passengers or mixed, light or heavy, open box or closed vans or trucks."
 >   Types of vehicles to list.

+>   "US06 - As an FM, I wish to register a vehicle including Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Checkup Frequency (in Kms)."
+>   The vehicles need to be registered to be listed.

+>   "US07 - As an FM, I wish to register a vehicle’s check-up."
+>   The vehicles that have a check-up registered will be on the list.

 **From the client clarifications:**

 > **Question:** What content do you want presented in the list?